gregoryguillou/terraform-api/docs/TUTORIAL.md

-# A step-by-step demonstration of Deck with Consul
+# A step-by-step demonstration of Terraform-deck with Consul

 HashiCorp Consul is easy to run on a laptop with docker.
 In dev mode, it consumes only few resources.
 It is a perfect match for terraform as it can both be used to store its state and as a target environment.
-This tutorial will guide you through the steps to configuring and using `deck` on a laptop:
+This tutorial will guide you through the steps to configuring and using `Terraform-deck` on a laptop:

 1. make sure your laptop matches the system pre-requisites
 2. start consul for demonstration purpose